Perfect Blackjack Online

 - Perfect Pair = You'll win 25:1 on your stake if the value, the colour and the suit of your opening two cards match - for example, 5 hearts and 5 hearts.

 Overall, if you're in the market to win more when you play our top table games, Perfect Blackjack is, well, it's perfect.

-Suggested Games: If you're not one for making matches, why not play Double Attack Blackjack instead?
+Suggested Games: If you're not one for making matches, why not play the classic Blackjack game?